SunoApi/SunoApi/README.md

 ### Features

-- Automatic maintenance and preservation of tokens
+- Set account information and automatically maintain and keep the program active
 - Multiple account information can be set to be saved and used
-- The code is simple, easy to maintain, and convenient for secondary development
+- Music Sharing Square showcases all publicly available songs
+- Enter the music feed ID to directly obtain song information

 ### Debug